isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution274.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-InSight QSE - Insight QSE Safety PTW System (Starter)
+28800

 ### Support Level
-Up to Building & Construction for SMEs <br>
+Up to Additional criteria:
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-e-Permit-to-work (e-PTW)
+Capps Solutions Pte Ltd
+www.capps.com.sg
+Email: contact@capps.com.sg
+Tel: +65 6509 0309

 ### Contact Information
-18800
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.